ScrollPrize/scrollprize-website/docs/09_faq.md

 ### Fiji/ImageJ crashes, what can I do about that?

 Fiji/ImageJ doesn’t work well with extremely large datasets such as our scrolls or fragment volumes, though downsampling might help.
-If you’re experiencing problems even with the campfire.zip dataset, then try to increase the memory limit: *“Edit > Options > Memory and Threads”*.
+If you’re experiencing problems even with the <a href="https://gist.github.com/janpaul123/280262ebce904f7366fe4cc155593e90">campfire.zip</a> dataset, then try to increase the memory limit: *“Edit > Options > Memory and Threads”*.
 It might also help to run the software in a different operating system, such as in a Linux VM.
 For example, on Windows the following setup [seems to work well](https://discord.com/channels/1079907749569237093/1088311252595507242/1088314069519441950): WSL2, Ubuntu 20, Windows 11, using the default WSL X server setup.

 A great contribution to the community would be to build an open source 3D volume viewer that is tailored to this problem.
 If you are interested in building something like that, do let us know in Discord!